 Selling FSBO is a good idea as it helps in saving the listing agent’s commission.
 There are benefits to controlling the listing and sales process and avoiding paying up to 6% in agent commissions.

 When the sellers have no prior experience in selling homes, it can be a little risky to purchase an FSBO.
-However, if the buyer works with a real estate agent, you’ll be in a good position to proceed.
+However, if the buyer works with a real estate agent, are in a good position to proceed.